 St John's wort (hypericum)

 This is a herbal antidepressant that you can buy from pharmacies, without a prescription.
 It recently became a popular over-the-counter treatment for depression.
 You should not use St John's wort during pregnancy and when breast-feeding.
-It interacts with certain other types of medication, so only consider this when you have discussed it with your doctor or pharmacist.
+It interacts with certain other types of medication and can have side-effects.
+The amount of active medicine has been found to vary from brand to brand.
+For these reasons, national guidelines do not recommend St John's wort for the treatment of depression, including PND.

 Specialist and hospital-based treatments